Object Type: Folder

 Mount Morris (N.Y.)

-Letter from Edwin A. Bush to friends at home dated February 18, 1864.
-In the letter, Edwin provides the latest news surround the war and the current status of the armies leadership.
+Letter from Edwin A. Bush to friends at home dated October 27, 1862.
+In the letter, Edwin updates his family on the movement of his regiment and news surrounding the war.

 Letter from Willard Bush to his brother Edwin A. Bush dated November 3, 1862.
 In the letter, Willard provides his brother an update on the latest news from the war front and recent political matters.
 He discusses the change of leadership within the Army of the Potomac and the election results for the northern States.